 Home to unique communities, the most engaged conversations, and yes, even the best memes.
 No matter who you are or what you’re into, there’s a community on Reddit with people who are equally passionate (if not more).

-People come to Reddit with purposeful intention: to find out more about a topic from those who know it best, whether peers or brands.
+People come to Reddit with purposeful intention: to find out more about a topic from those who know it best, whether it's peers or brands.
 They trust the information they find here, discuss it with others in the community, and use it to form perspectives of their own.
 It’s these trusted community perspectives that drive real-world decisions.

 It’s simple: People trust Reddit.
 90% of users trust Reddit to learn about new products and brands.
 For context, that’s higher than Google, Amazon, Twitter, Instagram, and Snapchat.

 The communities’ trust turns into action.
 Redditors tend to be more informed consumers, more valuable buyers, and they go hard for their favorite brands.
-They’re also more likely to recommend the products they love - which never hurts.
+They’re also more likely to recommend the products they love–which never hurts.